mewoocat/TEMPO_Raster_to_Statistics/README.md

     - product:
         - Product to analyze
         - Valid values
-            - O3PROF
+            - "O3PROF"

     - mode:
         - Mode to anaylze with
-       Valid values
+        - Valid values
-           single
+           - "single"
-           midday
+           - "midday"
-           whole
+           - "whole"

    - start_date:
-       Date and time to start the analysis
+       - Date and time to start the analysis
-       Format
+       - Format
-           YYYYMMDDHH
+           - YYYYMMDDHH

    - end_date:
-       Date and time to end the analysis
+       - Date and time to end the analysis
-       Format
+       - Format
-           YYYYMMDDHH
+           - YYYYMMDDHH

    - stats_type:
-       Type of statistics to run
+       - Type of statistics to run
-       Valid values
+       - Valid values
-           mean
+           - "mean"
-           max
+           - "max"
-           median
+           - "median"

 ### Methods
 - Data from the TEMPO mission is recieved in a NetCDF format, which contains latitude and longitude points assciated with the level of a given product in Dobson units.